THE GOGGINS CHALLENGE

 We probably got up at 3:53AM, and rushed to the door for the 4:00AM start.

-°C according to my outdoor thermostat, but it was so much colder than that with the wind chill.
+It was -12°C according to my outdoor thermostat, but it was so much colder than that with the wind chill.
 We were f-r-e-e-z-i-n-g on this loop.

 Mario also started really having some knee pain.
 It was evident to me that this was ITBS.
 That loop we had three intervals of walking, and I could tell that Mario was in bad pain.
 I totally get it, when I first started running, I had bad ITBS also.
 The walking breaks did not help with the cold.
 I wore clothes expecting to move and generate some body heat.
 I would also never drop Mario in the middle of a loop for my own sake.